 There are three steps to the scanning process:

 - Scanning: Taking a physical piece of paper and running it through a scanner.
 This also includes ensuring that the document was scanned correctly — not upside down, too dark or otherwise flawed.
-Within ImageNow, this is also referred to as QA.
+Within ImageNow, our scanning and workflow solution, this is also referred to as QA.

 - Indexing: This is the process of assigning "keys" to the document.
 It tells the system what it should call this document, and details the various ways you can try to find the document in the future.
 In the same way that you put a document in a folder in a filing cabinet, you need to assign keys to a document so that you know how to find it in the future.
 This is also referred to as linking.
 For more on indexing, see Document Organization.